Colston Bassett is a small dairy producing Stilton cheese. It has been making its Stilton cheese since 1920, using milk from nearby farms.

-The cheese is made in 16 pound (7 1/4 kg) cylinders, requiring 16 gallons (72 litres) each.
+The cheese is made in 7 ¼ kg (16 pound) cylinders, requiring 72 litres (16 gallons) each.
 After the milk is pasteurized, it is cooled to 30 C, then Penicillium roqueforti culture and starter culture are added, then vegetarian rennet.
 When the milk has curdled, the curd is cut, the whey drained off, and the curd let stand overnight for further draining.
 Then the curd is milled, salted, and packed into hoop moulds.
 The cheese is allowed to drain another 5 days, during which time the hoops are turned daily.

 Then the mould is removed, and the surface is smoothed.

-The cheese is put in first aging room for 20 days to let the skin dry, then taking to maturing rooms, where it is turned three times a week.
+The cheese is put in a first aging room for 20 days to let the skin dry, then taken to separate maturing rooms, where it is turned three times a week.

 When the cheese is four to six weeks old, it is pierced by machines.
 The holes give air to the Penicillium roquefortii mould, which will then start growing.
 A week later, there is a second piercing.